Description

 To use the MaxLength

-property, you can get or set its value to control the maximum allowable extension of the slider joint.
-This is typically used in physics simulations where you need to constrain the movement of objects along a specific axis.
+property, you can get or set its value to control the maximum extension of the slider joint.
+This property is a float

 SliderJoint sliderJoint = new SliderJoint();